michalciurus/SwiftyCamera/README.md

 # SwiftyCamera

 Just playing with AVFoundation in Swift.
-Might come useful if I ever do AVFoundation in a project.